Introduction

 us.

-- The pictures in this log were taken using a Sony RX100M6 camera,
+- The pictures this year were taken using a Sony RX100M6 camera, a

-a Panasonic LF1, various phones, and the drone.
+Panasonic LF1, various phones, a Ricoh Z1, and the drone.

 - Specific GPS positions are shown by a pushpin symbol (📌)